Phone:+1 307 363 1045

-Ethylene Dichloride (EDC) Price Trend for the H1 of 2023
+Ethylene Dichloride (EDC) Price Trend for the First Half of 2023

 Demands from downstream PVC and construction industries took a serious hit.
 Inventories were overflowing, and both the domestic and international offtakes declined.
 Suppliers had to cut down production in order to stabilize the market dynamics.